- Students are required to attend all scheduled sessions. Failure to do so could seriously jeopardise a successful outcome in your course of study.

 Students should submit work directly to class teachers.
 If this is not possible:

-- Students should notify the teacher and submit hard copy or disk to the assessment drop box on level 17.
-You must complete an assessment submission slip with your name, date, group, subject, job title and teacher’s name (slip available at counter)
+- Students should notify the teacher and hand work in hard copy or disk to reception completing a slip with your name, submission date, group, subject, job title and teacher’s name (slip available at counter)

 - Work will be returned to student by class teacher or by co-ordinators (if a teacher is no longer on campus).
 Students cannot collect work from reception.

 SPECIAL CONSIDERATION FOR ASSESSMENT